OpenNTI/nti.externalization/docs/glossary.rst

    internal object

-       A Python object in the application domain.
+       A Python object in the application domain (sometimes known as a "model" object).
 This may be a complex object consisting of multiple nested objects.
 It may use inheritance.
 It will implement one or more :term:`schema`.

    external object